 Beef jerky at its purest form is essentially beef and salt.
 In order to actually make jerky, meat is cured in a salt solution and then dried.
 Today’s beef jerky is often cured in soy sauce or Worcestershire sauce, both of which are high in sodium.
 Giving your cat too much sodium can result in sodium poisoning.

 This is a very serious problem.
 Firstly, sodium poisoning can cause dehydration.
 You’ll notice your cat becoming overly thirsty.
-Salt buildup in your cat can also cause fluid buildup in their legs making them unbalanced and wobbly.
 More serious cases can lead to permanent kidney damage or worse.

 Extra Seasonings Mean Extra Problems